 What is an aviation safety management system?

 An aviation SMS is a framework that helps aviation organizations manage risk in a thorough, systematic way.
 Given the potential high risks, its main purpose is to prevent accidents and incidents.
-This involves listing down possible hazards, such as mechanical failures, pilot errors, and terrible weather conditions, then taking measures to control or remove those risks.
+This involves listing down possible hazards, such as mechanical failures, pilot errors, and terrible weather conditions.
+You’ll then have to take measures to control or remove those risks.

 It takes a proactive, preventive approach, so that companies can continuously monitor and improve their own safety measures.
-In fact, SMS is now required across the aviation industry by organizations like International Civil Aviation Organization (ICAO), along with many national regulatory authorities like the FAA in the United States, EASA in Europe, and CASA in Australia.
-It makes safety management part of daily operations, which is critical for the plane’s overall performance and the safety of passengers and crew.
+In fact, SMS is now a requirement across the aviation industry by several organizations.
+This includes the International Civil Aviation Organization (ICAO), along with many national regulatory authorities like the FAA in the United States, EASA in Europe, and CASA in Australia.
+Safety management is then part of daily operations, which is critical for the plane’s overall performance and the safety of passengers and crew.

 Four components of an aviation safety management system